Concerns Procedure Policy

 The school is committed to dealing with all concerns fairly and impartially, and to providing a high-quality service to those who complain.

-There will be occasions when, despite all stages of the Concerns Procedure having been completed and the concern having been reviewed by the Ombudsman, the complainant remains dissatisfied.
+There will be occasions when, despite all stages of the concerns procedure having been completed and the concern having been reviewed by the Ombudsman, the complainant remains dissatisfied.
 If they try to re-open the same issue, the Chair of Governors will inform them that the procedure has been completed and that the matter is now closed.

 If the complainant repeatedly continues to contact the school with the same issue it may choose not to respond.